 Co-Founder, CEO

-Probably the most challenging period for MAPS.ME, when we grew our team and user base while trying to sell a paid app in AppStore and Google Play.
+The most challenging period for MAPS.ME, when we grew our team and number of app user while trying to sell a paid app in AppStore and Google Play.

 Product management and releases delivery